Should You Use Personality Testing in the Workplace?

 Why Personality Testing Isn’t Ideal for Hiring

 Using a personality test during the recruiting process has become a popular technique for employers.
 Companies believe personality testing can give them better insight into the candidate beyond a face-to-face interview.
-In particular, employers feel a personality assessment is a better indicator of a potential employee’s soft skills and culture fit.
+In particular, employers feel personality testing is a better indicator of a potential employee’s soft skills and culture fit.

 However, using personality testing as a form of assessment could have unintended consequences.
 If personality testing is part of your recruiting process, here are three reasons to consider retiring it: